Furthir/NEVKO-BG/README.md

 # NEVKO-UI-BG
 ### Theme for [Millennium](https://steambrew.app/) for Steam

-### Certain changes are "hardcoded" so settings will not work
+### Certain changes are "hardcoded" so settings may not work

  | Current Screenshot of Theme |
 | ------------------- |